 5. Hat: Definitely put on those cute wide brim hats!
 We recommend having a hat which has at least a 5 cm brim, so you can protect your neck, scalp, forehead, eyes and ears.
 Another alternative is a cap with a flap at the back and sides of your face.
 Skin cancers commonly develop on the back of the neck and the ears, so it’s important to protect these areas.
 Do not rely on woven hats, unless the weave is tight!

 6. Sunglasses: You need to protect your eye area too, so wear a good pair of sunnies.
 However, don’t concern yourself with the colour of the lenses, the protection comes from a clear chemical applied to lenses, so it doesn’t matter if it’s light or dark.

 7. Don’t rely on mineral make-up and bronzers to protect you: While many cosmetics state they have in-built SPF, these products provide very little protection from UV damage.
 You should always apply sunscreen underneath make-up.

 8. Keep babies out of direct sunlight: Use hats and protective clothing whenever outdoors.
 Use sunscreen on children six months or older.

-9. It’s good idea to educate children: As soon as they are old enough to understand about the dangers of the sun and when and where to wear sunscreen, so they can develop good sun smart habits.
+9. It’s a good idea to educate children as soon as they are old enough to understand about the dangers of the sun and when and where to wear sunscreen, so they can develop good sun smart habits.

 10. Self-examine your skin every month for any changes: Have a professional check every year.
 See the FAQs for what you can expect from a skin check and how to complete a skin check yourself.